Investing4Charity/I4C_MobileApp/README.md

 - Push: Upload to the repository

 IMPORTANT NOTE
-- Before working: Pull from the repository to get the latest changes otherwise we'll have to go through the pain-staking task of conflict resolution...
+- Before making any changes: Pull from the repository to get the latest changes otherwise we'll have to go through the pain-staking task of conflict resolution...
   - If you don't pull, you'll have a different version to everyone else

 Advanced: Once you've mastered GitHub